ITRS-Group/check_aws/README.md

 #### AWS CLI

-The AWS CLI--which expects a *Credentials File* for authentication, just like nagios_aws--can be used instead of the AWS Web Console to get information about Instances and other data commonly used as plugin input.
+The AWS CLI--which expects a *Credentials File* for authentication, just like check_aws--can be used instead of the AWS Web Console to get information about Instances and other data commonly used as plugin input.

 ##### Install